Thomas Ledlie Birch: Rebellion and exile

 On Monday, Birch marched with the army to Ballynahinch, but returned the same day to Saintfield to help marshal reinforcements.
 After the rout of the rebels at Ballynahinch on Wednesday 13 June, Birch retired to his manse, where on the 16th he was arrested.

-He faced court martial in Lisburn where one observer contrasted his "long and blubbering defence" with the dignity with which Munro, preceding him, had made on the army officers present (Munro's last words on the scaffold were: "Tell my country I had deserved better of her").
-Thanks to his brother's intervention with Londonderry, Birch was assured that he would avoid the worst by agreeing to remove himself to the United States.
+He faced a court-martial in Lisburn where one observer contrasted his "long and blubbering defence" with the dignity with which Munro, preceding him, had made on the army officers present (Munro's last words on the scaffold were: "Tell my country I had deserved better of her").
+Thanks to the intercession of his brother George who, in addition to being a Yeomanry officer, was the physician to the Londonderrys, Birch and his 17-year old son George, who had also appeared among the rebels, were assured that they could avoid the worst by agreeing to remove themselves from country.

 After some weeks on a prison ship in Belfast Lough where he encountered fellow Presbyterian clergy William Steel Dickson, William Sinclair and David Bailie Warden (the Presbyterian licentiate who had led an attack upon the garrison in Newtownards), in August 1798 Birch sailed with other marked men for New York City on the ship Harmony of New Bedford.
 (Birch's counterpart in the west of Ulster, John Glendy, minister of Maghera, was permitted the same consideration: permitted, later in the year, to sail for Norfolk, Virginia).

+George later departed for the East Indies.
+He became a lieutenant in the Bengal Infantry, dying unmarried in 1808.

 A Letter from An Irish Emigrant

 Birch may have started writing his Letter on the trans-Atlantic crossing.
 It was end dated 26 October 1798, and published the following month in Philadelphia.
-The politics of the Irish immigrant communities in Philadelphia and in New York City were democratic and opposed to the Federalist commitment to a understanding with Britain.
+The politics of the Irish immigrant communities in Philadelphia and in New York City were democratic and opposed to the Federalist commitment to an understanding with Britain.
 The Letter was addressed to an American audience and sought to counter Federalist propaganda in which the rebellion in Ireland was discredited as part of a larger effort to generate and sustain alarm over revolutionary developments in France.

 Birch decried the "unnatural war" that, under the British Crown, Irish Presbyterians had been forced to wage against their "brethren" in America.
 Their only wish was to be "indulged (like you) as citizens, in enjoying rights without religious distinctions, and fair vote of chusing [sic] their Representatives in the Commons House of [the Irish] Parliament".
-But their "humble petitions" ignored, and visited with "rapines, burnings, rapes, murders, and other sheddings of blood", the people were "goaded" into insurrection.
+But their "humble petitions" were ignored, and visited with "rapines, burnings, rapes, murders, and other sheddings of blood", the people were "goaded" into insurrection.
 "Nothing", they were persuaded, "will satisfy (no matter at what price) but a republican form of government".

-Birch did not restrain himself from proposing that in this resolve, the people of Ireland "are inspired (as they think) with a well grounded belief, and hope that the time is arrived, when the [Biblical] Prophecies concerning the Universal Dominion of Christ's Kingdom, and the peaceful happy state upon earth ... are to be fulfilled".
+Birch did not restrain himself from proposing that in this resolve, the people of Ireland "are inspired (as they think) with a well-grounded belief, and hope that the time is arrived, when the [Biblical] Prophecies concerning the Universal Dominion of Christ's Kingdom, and the peaceful happy state upon earth ... are to be fulfilled".